lexbailey/EMPR-simulator-demo/README.md

 ## Libraries

-This works with the I2C library
+This works with the I2C library and GPIO library, and there is a simulation of the LCD and the Keypad hardware which builds upon these libraries.
+These implemetations are not complete.